Going plant-based? Smart vegans and vegetarians know it’s not enough just to cut animal products out of your diet and eat as you did before!

 Pinto, kidney, or black beans – 13-15 grams protein/cooked cup

 Amaranth – 9 grams protein/cooked cup

 Quinoa – 8 grams protein/cooked cup

 Tahini paste – 8 grams protein/3 tablespoon serving

 Pistachios or almonds – 6 grams protein/ounce

 Gluten-free oatmeal – 6 grams protein/cup

 In addition to loading up on non-starchy veggies, healthy fats, omega-3s, and clean sources of protein, all vegans and vegetarians need to supplement in order to stay healthy.

 Part of why I don’t typically endorse a plant-based diet is because you literally can’t survive on plants alone; without adding at least a B12 supplement, the resulting deficiency will prove fatal in a matter of years!
-B12 Boost is what I recommend to ensure you get adequate, bioavailable B12.
+B-Complete is what I recommend to ensure you get adequate, bioavailable B12 within a comprehensive B-complex formula.
 I also highly recommend a quality multivitamin and an algae-based omega-3 DHA/EPA supplement.

 Want some fantastic vegan and vegetarian recipes that will help you lose weight, feel amazing, and feel zero deprivation?
 Check out both of my cookbooks, The Virgin Diet Cookbook and the Sugar Impact Diet Cookbook.